It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 My Plan

-Well, I can’t exactly just move there without an employment permit, and I don’t want to move to Johor, and go job hunting in Singapore daily.
+I can’t exactly just move there without an employment permit, and neither do I want to go job hunting in Singapore daily.
 It’s going to eat capital that I do not have.

 So I continued with the best plan of action.